 Federal funding for Oregon's Leaking UST program provides a minimum program to carry out the federal requirements, as well as the Oregon public and legislative mandate to protect human health, safety and the environment from leaking petroleum UST’s.
 The bulk of these resources are spent on high priority sites.
 Federal and state law also requires that DEQ recover all reasonable costs associated with a cleanup project, including our oversight costs.

 Because of the large number of sites needing cleanup and DEQ oversight, a prioritization system is needed to adequately address these sites and make best use of limited DEQ staff resources.
 This system creates three categories of sites.
 They are:

 - high environmental priority sites;

-- responsible party priority
+- responsible party priority sites; and

 - responsible party cleanup without DEQ oversight.

 High Environmental Priority Sites - We Contact You